2.30 Ithaca College Purchasing Card Policy

 On-going Privileges to Use Purchasing Card

 In addition to the initial review and approval by the College Purchasing Card Program Administrator in determining whether an application meets the suggested guideline specifications, a regular review of all cardholders’ purchasing activity will be performed on an annual basis.
 This review will not only assist in ensuring compliance with the College’s purchasing guidelines, but will allow the program administrator to determine the continued need for a cardholder to carry a College Purchasing Card.
-(For example, if during the program administrator’s review of cardholders purchasing activity, it is determined that a cardholder has not shown reasonable use of their purchasing card during the fiscal year their card privileges will be revoked.)
+(For example, if during the program administrator’s review of cardholders purchasing activity, it is determined that a cardholder has not shown reasonable use of their purchasing card during the fiscal year their card privileges may be revoked.)

 Purchasing Card Restrictions

 Purchasing cards are issued to cardholders with their name embossed on the front of the card.
 Because of this the cardholder is the only individual that is authorized to make purchases with that card.
-Any cardholder that shares or lends his/her Purchasing Card to another employee is considered to have misused the Purchasing Card and will be subject to the consequences outlined for misuse of the Purchasing Card.
+Any cardholder that shares or lends the Purchasing Card to another employee is considered to have misused the Purchasing Card and will be subject to the consequences outlined for misuse of the Purchasing Card.

 **Note that this policy allows for departments to have a more stringent set of Purchasing Card restrictions than are set forth within this policy.